 David E. Schaad

-Professor of the Practice and Associate Chair
+Professor of the Practice of Civil and Environmental Engineering

 Dr. David Schaad has over seventeen years of design and engineering experience as a consulting engineer working for various firms including: Parsons Engineering Science, Appian Consulting Engineers and Marshall Miller and Associates.